Soloists

 Shulamit founded Viva la Musica as part of her choral conducting master’s program, and she has since served as the ensemble’s artistic director and conductor.
 Performances include regular bi-annual San Francisco Bay Area concetts, collaborations with other ensembles, and eight performance-focused domestic and European tours.

-She has taught at several colleges and universities and is now teaching for the 21st year at College of San Mateo.
+She has taught at several colleges and universities and is in her 23rd year at College of San Mateo.

 The recipient of several academic and professional scholarships, Shulamit was named Outstanding Graduate Student in the School of Music and Dance at San José State University.
 She is a San Mateo County Mayors’ Diversity Award honoree.
 Shulamit has twice received U.S. Congressional Recognitions (2002, 2013) and her biography is entered into the Congressional Record.